RomlinGroup/Flatpack/README.md

 ## Quick start

-Below is a quick example of how to use Flatpack on Linux or macOS.
-Please remember that we are still in stealth mode and do not provide support at this point.
-We appreciate your interest in Flatpack, but please be aware that documentation, features, and support are limited during this phase.
+**NOTE:** Flatpack is currently experimental.
+Please refrain from using it in production environments.

+Are you looking to use Flatpack on your Linux or macOS device?
+Look no further!
+This quick example will show how easy it is to get started.
+With Flatpack, you can save time and streamline your work processes.
+Give it a try and see for yourself!

 ```bash
 # Install from PyPI